TravelMapping/HighwayData/hwy_data/FRA-GES/fragesd/README.md

 *FRA-6ae - Alsace:*
 - `D30` segment between `D392` and `D1420` is not available in shp files from January 2020 but on the renumbering map from April 2020 (w/o number) and is clearly signed on 2019 GSV, added
 - `D25` north end is `D53` according to shp files from January 2020 but it is very short (0.11mi) and clearly signed as `D25` on 2019 GSV
+- `D303` is the former `D103` in Haut-Rhin, renumbered with the merger.
+January 2020 shp files do have a `D303` in Bas-Rhin (Wissembourg, northern extension of `D263`) which is also indicated on OSM but not on GM nor GSV.
+There are no duplicates and since the southern `D303` was renamed, the northern one cannot exist.
+Not drafted the latter in Wissembourg

 *FRA-88 - Vosges:*
 - `D2F` end not clear dur to lack of GSV coverage.
 It is signed at junction with `D2` (2011 GSV) and it is not signed at junction with `D9` (2018 GSV).
 It crosses the border to BFC and back to GES